Skip to main content

 Undergraduate Inbound Exchange

-We welcome exchange students from around the world to study for a term or two.
+We welcome exchange students from around the world to study for a semester or two.

 Experience life in Canada, globalize your education and get involved with all that Ontario Tech has to offer!